BleuRadience/ybco-reproducibility-framework/README.md

 ## Consultations
 This framework is designed to enhance reproducibility in physics research.
 For paid consultations or custom applications to your company's/institution's projects (e.g., quantum materials, superconductivity, or other CMP challenges), contact via GitHub issues or email (blueisresting@gmail.com).
 No unpaid consultancy.

+Copyright (c) 2025 BleuRadience
+All rights reserved for moral attribution.
+Licensed under Apache 2.0 for code use.